2013 Philippine gubernatorial elections: Nueva Ecija

 Incumbent governor Aurelio Umali is running for reelection.
 His opponent is incumbent congresswoman Josefina Joson.

 Pampanga

 Incumbent governor Lilia Pineda is running for reelection.
 Her main opponent is former governor Ed Panlilio.

 Tarlac

 Incumbent governor Victor Yap is running for reelection.
 His opponent is incumbent Vice-Governor Pearl Pacada and Dr. Isa Cojuanco-Suntay.

 Zambales

 Incumbent governor Hermogenes Ebdane is running for reelection.
 His opponent is former governor Amor Deloso.

 Calabarzon

 Batangas

 Incumbent governor Vilma Santos Recto is running for reelection.

 Cavite

-Incumbent governor Juanito Victor C. Remulla is running for reelection running against incumbent congressman Ayong Maliksi.
+Incumbent governor Jonvic Remulla is running for reelection running against incumbent congressman and former governor Ayong Maliksi.

 Laguna

 Incumbent governor E. R. Ejercito is running for reelection.
 His opponent is incumbent congressman Edgar San Luis.

 Quezon

 Incumbent governor David Suarez is running for reelection.

 Rizal

-Incumbent governor Casimiro Ynares III is running for mayor of Antipolo City.
+Incumbent governor Casimiro Ynares III is running for mayor of Antipolo.
 His mother, former governor Rebecca Ynares is running in his place.